rrochati/home-assignment/README.md

 - Check SQS permissions: Review the queue policy in AWS Console

 ## To do:
+[ ] Improve security
+   -  Adjust roles and security groups to follow least privilege principle [ ] Improve files and folder structure
 [ ] Add safety confirm for cleanup steps
-[ ] Improve files and folder structure
-[ ] Improve security
-   -  Adjust user role and security groups to follow least privilege principle [ ] Fine tune scaling up and down for a more progressive behavior [ ] Upgrade kubernetes version
+[ ] Fine tune scaling up and down for a more progressive behavior [ ] Upgrade kubernetes version
+[ ] Troubleshoot this warning:
+│ Warning: Argument is deprecated
+│
+│   with module.eks.aws_iam_role.this[0],
+│   on .terraform/modules/eks/main.tf line 293, in resource "aws_iam_role" "this":
+│  293: resource "aws_iam_role" "this" {
+│
+│ inline_policy is deprecated.
+Use the aws_iam_role_policy resource instead.
+If Terraform should exclusively manage all inline policy associations (the current behavior of this argument), use the aws_iam_role_policies_exclusive resource as well.